Symbols and icons are core to graphic design. Designers rely on visual symbolism to add depth and meaning when text alone falls short.

 It’s always better to show than tell.

-Symbols, used in combination with text and images, can make messages more meaningful and memorable than text alone.
+Symbols, used in combination with text and images, can make messages more meaningful and memorable than text alone and have been used throughout the history of marketing and design.

 They have the power to cross language barriers, and can help you engage with your audience on a deeper level than is possible with just words.